 MARK GREGORY has over 30 years of firefighting experience as a paid and volunteer firefighter.
-He is a Captain in the FDNY assigned to Tower Ladder 142 in Queens.
-Previously, he served as a Lieutenant in Tower Ladder 111 (The Nuthouse Truck) and a Firefighter in Rescue Company 2 and Ladder 132.
-Mark instructs and designs Powerpoints for the FDNY and Suffolk County Fire Academies and is a member of the Counter Terrorism Task Force.
+He is a Captain in the FDNY currently assigned to Ladder 176 (The Tin House Truck) in Brooklyn.
+Previously, he served as a Captain in Tower Ladder 142 & Division 13, a Lieutenant in Tower Ladder 111 (The Nuthouse Truck) and a Firefighter in Rescue Company 2 and Ladder 132.
+Mark instructs and designs Powerpoints for the FDNY and Suffolk County Fire Academies and is a Team Leader / Instructor for the Counter Terrorism Task Force.
 He is an Instructor for FDIC and FDIC HOT, a contributing writer for Urban Firefighter, Fire Engineering, and WNYF Magazine.
-He lectures frequently through-out the country.
+He has a Bachelor's Degree in Fire Science from Columbia Southern University.
 Mark is an active member with the East Quogue Fire Department.
-He has risen through the ranks and served as Chief of Department for 3 years, He currently serves as a senior mentor for the Department's Junior Firefighter Program.
+He has risen through the ranks and served as Chief of Department for 3 years and Commissioner for 10 years.

 JAMES F. SANDAS is a 30 year veteran with the F.D.N.Y.
 He was appointed to the Department in February of 1987.
 Jim has previously served in Engine Companies 212, 277 and Ladder Company 112 before transferring to Rescue Company 2 in 1996 where he is currently assigned.
 His fire service career began 42 years ago as a member of the Hempstead Volunteer FD where he served the ranks of Firefighter, Lieutenant, Captain, and Chief of the Department.
 He has served as the Assistant Chief of Training since 1983.
 Since 2005, Jim has served as a New York State Certified Clinical Lab Instructor, Nassau County Emergency Medical Services Academy.
 He holds a B.A. degree in Fire and Emergency Management from John Jay College of Criminal Justice, a NYS Pro-Board Certified Fire Service Instructor I and II and an Adjunct Instructor for FEMA.
 Jim is also a Rescue Specialist and Technical Search Specialist member of FEMA NY Task Force 1 Urban Search & Rescue Team and the FDNY Special Operations Command Mutual Aid Response Team.

 RANDY S. MILLER is a 20 plus year veteran of the fire service, graduating from both the Suffolk County Fire Academy and the Florida State Fire College where he also earned his Florida State Smoke Diver Certification.
 He has served as a past Chief of the Hagerman Fire Rescue Department and also currently serves on the Board of Fire Commissioners.
-Randy is a 20-year veteran of the NYPD and has spent the last 13 years in the Emergency Service Unit (ESU), Randy is also Rescue Team Manager for NY-TF 1 National Urban Search and Rescue Task Force and has responded to events both in the United States and most recently the Haitian Earthquake in 2010.
+Randy retired as a 20-year veteran of the NYPD and had spent 13 years in the Emergency Service Unit (ESU), Randy was also Rescue Team Manager for NY-TF 1 National Urban Search and Rescue Task Force and has responded to events both in the United States and internationally.
 Randy also serves as a Deputy Chief Instructor with the Suffolk County Fire Academy and is a FEMA certified Structural Collapse, Heavy Rigging Instructor and serves as an alternate on the FEMA National Incident Suport Team as a US&R specialist.
-In his free time, Randy performs much of the Program Development for PL Vulcan

 JOHN E. TEW With 20 years of firematic service, John has held all ranks in his volunteer fire department, is an Ex-Chief and a life member of the Hagerman Fire Department.
 Joining the FDNY in 1999, John was assigned to Engine’s 307 and 318 before going to Hook and Ladder 143.
 He currently is retired from FDNY Rescue Company 4, in Queens.
 Holding a NYS Fire Service Instructor I certificate he is a frequent instructor at the FDNY Special Operations, Technical Rescue School and is instrumental in the development and instruction of the FDNY's Rescue Medic Program.